Register Today

 Agenda

 The agenda has been announced for WEAR 2023!
-Featuring speakers from the NBA, Microsoft Research, Air Force Research Laboratory, AFFOA, AATCC, Qualcomm, Exponent, NuCurrent, and more.
+Featuring speakers from the NBA, Stanford University, Microsoft Research, Air Force Research Laboratory, AFFOA, AATCC, Qualcomm, Exponent, NuCurrent, and more.

 Join the mailing list to stay up to date on the latest information.